 What If Nothing Works?

-If none of the above method helps fix Access database error 3049, you can try restoring the last known good backup copy of the db.
+If none of the above methods helps fix Access Error 3049, you can try restoring the last known good backup copy of the database.

 In case nothing works and backup is also not available, use Stellar Repair for Access to resolve the issue.
 The Access repair software helps repair and recover Access database (ACCDB and MDB) files.
 It also helps retrieve all deleted, formatted, or lost data from the database file.